skittles9823/QuickSwitch/README.md

 - completely rewrite the app and the module backend.
 Now the app uses a shell binary as the backend to remove the need for bootscripts
 - re-add the $MODDIR/product/overlay install path as the Magisk issue has been fixed
-- added the ability to change the navigation bar height and make the pill look like the Q gesture pill
 - added a check for MIUI which will abort the installation of the module

 ### v2.0.9